 Sustaining, growing & simplifying airmail

-Almost 287billion letters and 21 billion parcels are sent every year and airmail plays an essential role in their delivery.
+Almost 320.4 billion letters and post items are sent every year, and airmail plays an essential role in their delivery.
 While electronic communications caused a decrease in the number of letters sent, more and more parcels are delivered daily thanks to e-commerce.

 Collaboration is key